AudreyFI/customers-subscriptions/README.md

 - An Express api that will be accessed by a frontend application and by a cron job to manage the validity of the subscriptions (changing status and sending notifications to the customers)
 - A frontend application in React to manage the customers and display the subscriptions status to the administrator

-These 3 layers will be containerized (Docker) and deployed via Github Actions to an EC2.
+These 3 layers will be containerized (Docker) and deployed where you want.

-We'll use a dns and a reverse proxy to acces the frontend via HTTPS.

 ## Installation